Moment map for coupled equations of K\"{a}hler forms and curvature

 We can also define the Calabi functional, Futaki invariant and Mabuchi functional as follow. \begin{defi} Let $\xi=(\xi_0,...,\xi_{k})$ be an $\CC^*$ action on $\displaystyle\prod_{i=0}^kAut(X_i,L_i)$, where Then the Futaki invariant for the moment map defined in Theorem \ref{thm: ccscK equation gerenal} is defined by

-The Futaki invariant of the ccscK equation is the case $f_{i,0}=id$ and $p_i=0$ for all $i=1,...,k$. \end{defi} Again, by the standard result (for example, see \cite{Wang04}, proposition 6; or see \cite{Fut83} for the KE case), we have \begin{coro} Futaki invariant is independent of the choice of $\omega_i$ with the given class.
+The Futaki invariant of the ccscK equation is the case $f_{i,0}=id$ and $p_i=0$ for all $i=1,...,k$. \end{defi} Again, by the standard result (for example, see proposition 6 in \cite{Wang04}, theorem 3.9 in \cite{LSW22} for the independence; or see \cite{Fut83} for the KE case), we have \begin{coro} Futaki invariant is independent of the choice of $\omega_i$ with the given class.
 Moreover, if the Futaki invariant is non zero for some holomorphic vector field, then this moment map equation has no solution in the given K{\"a}hler classes. \end{coro}